PranitaRajput/pranitarajput.github.io/README.md

 # Welcome to My Portfolio

 Hello!
 I'm **Pranita Rajput**, a passionate frontend developer.
 Leveling up my technical skills through an apprenticeship at Crio.Do, I have developed a strong foundation in web development and design.
-This portfolio showcases my journey and projects.
+This portfolio showcases my journey and projects

 ## Skills

 - **Frontend Development:** HTML, CSS, JavaScript, React
 - **Version Control:** Git, GitHub
 - **Other Tools:** Vercel, GitHub Pages
+---
 ## Projects

 ### Project 1: QTrip-Static